Ach Gott, wie manches Herzeleid, BWV 3: History, hymn and words

 The cantata is a chorale cantata based on the hymn "Ach Gott, wie manches Herzeleid" in 18 stanzas attributed to Martin Moller (1587).
 It is a paraphrase of the Latin "Jesu dulcis memoria", a medieval hymn attributed to Bernard of Clairvaux, a meditation on Jesus as a comforter and helper in distress.
 The unknown librettist retained the words of stanzas 1, 2 and 18 as movements 1, 2 and 6.
 In movement 2, stanza 2 is expanded by paraphrases of stanzas 3–5, while movement 3 is a paraphrase of stanza 6; movement 4 incorporates ideas from stanzas 7–14, and movement 5 relies on stanzas 15 and 16.
-In movement 2, stanza 2 is expanded by paraphrases of stanzas 3–5.
-Movement 3 is a paraphrase of stanza 6.
-Movement 4 incorporates ideas from stanzas 7–14.
-Movement 5 relies on stanzas 15 and 16.
+In the second movement, the original text is expanded by paraphrases of ideas from stanzas 3 to 5.
+The third movement is a paraphrase of stanza 6.
+The fourth movement incorporates ideas from stanzas 7 to 14 while the fifth movement relies on stanzas 15 and 16.
 The poet did not relate his text to the reading from John 1:2.

-Bach led the first performance of the cantata on 14 January 1725.
+Bach led the Thomanerchor in the first performance of the cantata on 14 January 1725.